Effective zero-cycles and the Bloch-Beilinson filtration: Polynomial decompositions of the diagonal

 where $Z_1$ belongs to the subalgebra of $\textup{CH}^{\bullet}(X\times X)$ generated in degree at most $l$ and $Z_2$ is supported on $Y\times X$ for some closed $Y\subset X$ of codimension $c$.
 If $c$ can be taken to be positive, we say that $X$ has a \emph{degree $l$ polynomial decomposition of the diagonal}. \end{definition}

 \begin{examples}

 \begin{enumerate}[(i)] \item $\mathbb{P}^n$ has a degree $1$ polynomial decomposition of the diagonal.
 Indeed, writing $h$ for $c_1(\mathcal{O}(1))$, we have

-\item A variety with a rational decomposition of the diagonal in the sense of Bloch-Srinivas \cite{BlochSrinivas} has a polynomial decomposition of the diagonal in degree $1$ up to coniveau $1$. \item Curves have a degree $1$ polynomial decomposition of the diagonal.
+\item A variety with a rational decomposition of the diagonal in the sense of Bloch--Srinivas \cite{BlochSrinivas} has a polynomial decomposition of the diagonal in degree $1$ up to coniveau $1$. \item Curves have a degree $1$ polynomial decomposition of the diagonal.
 More generally, any $n$-fold has a degree $n$ polynomial decomposition of the diagonal.

 \item A surface $X$ with $p_g(X)=0$ has a degree $1$ polynomial decomposition of the diagonal if and only if it satisfies Bloch's conjecture.
 Murre \cite{Murre} defines a decomposition of the motive $h(X)$